swengzju/Breasifer/index.md

 To achieve correct classification, the conventional method is often composed of three main steps: feature extraction, feature selection, and classification.
 Tese three steps need to be well-addressed separately and then integrated together.
 Extraction of discriminative features could potentially ease the latter steps of feature selection and classification.
 Nevertheless, the engineering of effective features is problem-oriented and highly depends on the quality of each intermediate result in the image processing, which often needs many passes of trial-and-error design and case-by-case user interventions [1].

 The recent advances in deep learning technology can potentially change the design paradigm of image classification.
 Nature recently reported a work on classification of skin cancer using deep convolutional neural networks, which demonstrated a level of competence comparable to dermatologists [2].
+When we speak of "deep" learning, we are not simply referrring to the number of layers.
+While there is no concrete definition of what "deep" means, it is the number of possible causal connections each neuron has that really shapes the "depth" of deep learning structures.

 Deep learning can directly uncover features from the training data without the explicit elaboration on feature extraction and selection.
+Neural networks operate by passing the input information through layers of neurons that transform the input information into the output.
 With the help of back propagation, the internal weights of neural networks get updated automatically based on the error information obtained from each iteration.

 In this project, I investigated and compared the performances of two different deep learning architectures, namely fully connected neural network and convolutional neural network.
 Both models were implemented using python and TensorFlow on a Nvidia Tesla K80 GPU hosted by Amazon Web Services (AWS) EC2 p2.xlarge instance.